It was 2012, and I felt numb, listless, and alone.

 I spent my time learning about chakras, reiki, and energy healing.
 I discovered self-compassion and gratitude (concepts my critical, judgmental mind had literally never encountered), meditation, ecstatic dance, shamanism, astrology, and other personal growth tools to fill the space—painfully-slow-like.
 I found an amazing therapist and coach.
 I became more spiritual and open to life.
 I discovered sacred sexuality.
 Though I still encountered setbacks, I began amassing the tools that would help me out of sticky situations and low spells just a little bit faster.

-A couple of years into my journey, I found myself single.
+A couple of years into my journey, I found myself single again (I actually was quickly married & divorced, but that’s another story).
 I began drinking a bit more, and staying out late.
-Okay, I was getting wasted.
-Getting hung over.
 Hanging out with pretty much any dude in my city that I hadn't dated yet.

 And then, him.